-The journey for library virtual assistant begins with an early system,, conceived by Joseph Weizenbaum in the mid-1960s (Weizenbaum 1966).
-Acting as a simulated , ELIZA facilitated first attempts at a sense-making, open-ended, human computer interactive questioning process.
+The journey towards creating virtual library assistants began with an early system, ELIZA, conceived by Joseph Weizenbaum in the mid-1960s (Weizenbaum 1966).
+Acting as a simulated Rogerian psychotherapist, ELIZA facilitated first attempts at a sense-making, open-ended, human computer interactive questioning process.
 ELIZA parsed and processed simple natural language keywords through what are now regarded as primitive and basic algorithms.
 Remarkably, more than 50 years ago, ELIZA was able to simulate empathetic and understanding conversation and reflective thinking using a psychodynamic reference model, synthesizing algorithmic possibility with technological infrastructures.
-This monumental stride marked the first early incursions into an AI domain where machines could potentially mirror or at least mimic human-like interactions offering a glimpse of a possibility. + computer processing could offer assistance and guidance, a historical legacy that still finds resonance in today's library AI reference infrastructures beginnings.
-It is important to also remember that virtual reference and question and answer through computer began with humanistic psychodynamic principles of ‘self-reflection’ to focus user/patient/patron questions and leaned heavily on the foundational human-centered, principle of ‘focusing attention’ on keywords, a principle instituted by ELIZA and later Keyword searching and later carried forward by AI large language models through a paper on transformer models (Vaswani et al. 2023).
-This abstract idea of ‘reflection’ was most famously formulated by I his discourse on Method (1637), Cogito ergo sum, (I think, therefore I am), the mind here reflecting on itself.
-This abstract idea of reflection now continued in early AI thinking with the idea of feedback and servers watching and reflecting on each other to improve, adjust and correct performance.
-Currently, this continuous with the next level of large language model AI development and autonomous agents (Wang et al., 2023)
+This monumental stride marked the first early incursions into an AI domain where machines could potentially mirror or at least mimic human-like interactions offering a glimpse of future possibilities.
+Chat + computer processing could offer assistance and guidance and provided a historical legacy that still finds resonance in today's library AI reference infrastructure beginnings.
+It is important to remember that virtual reference and question and answer through computers began with humanistic psychodynamic principles of self-reflection to focus user/patient/patron questions.
+This also leaned heavily on the foundational human-centered, principle of focusing attention on keywords, a principle instituted by ELIZA and later Boolean keyword searching, and carried forward by AI large language models in a paper on transformer models (Vaswani et al. 2023).
+The abstract idea of reflection was most famously formulated by René Descartes in the expression Cogito ergo sum/I think, therefore I am, contained in his Discours de la méthode/Discourse on the Method in 1637 with the mind reflecting on itself.
+This abstract idea of reflection was expressed in early AI thinking with feedback loops.
+Servers watching and reflecting on each other to improve, adjust and correct performance.
+The approach continues with current thinking involving the next level of large language model AI development and autonomous agents (Wang et al. 2023).

+Large Language Models

-As we navigated into our new millennium, we found our AI tipping point and transformative phase change moment underscored by the advent of large language models nurtured through deep learning and neural network technologies, a critical inflection point vividly epitomized by OpenAI's public announcement of GPT-4 in November of 2022.
-This monumental sea change paradigm shift in the AI and technology landscape of our global village in general denoted not just a staircases evolution but a phase change or, as would call it, a paradigm shift through the synthesis and expansive power of neural network possibility, logarithmically increasing processing power and the unexpected revelations of what very large connected data sets with associated repositories and training open.
+As libraries and others have navigated the new millennium, they have found the AI tipping point.
+Transformative changes mark the moment underscored by the advent of large language models nurtured through deep learning and neural network technologies.
+A critical inflection point was vividly epitomized in OpenAI’s public announcement of GPT-3.5 in November 2022 and GPT 4 in early 2023 (OpenAI 2024).
+This monumental sea change in the AI and technology landscape of today’s global village denoted not just a staircase evolutionary step but a phase change or, as Kuhn would call it, a paradigm shift.
+This occurred through the combined synthesis and expansive power of neural network possibility, logarithmically increasing processing power and the unexpected revelations and emergent properties of what very large, connected data sets with associated repositories and training can accomplish.
+Autonomous Agents